adityaghosh1987/how-to-create-an-open-source-package/README.md

-# how-to-create-open-source-package
+# how-to-create-an-open-source-package
-This steps will help you to create open source project
+## Bellow steps will help you to create an open source project

 ##Steps for npm package registration:
 1. npm init